Transport in Pristina: After concession

-When the airport went under the control of the Turkish-French company "Limak-Aeroport de Lyon", it was planned to be expanded to an area of 25,000m², as per investments which totaled €100 million and as agreed by the contract between the Kosovo Government and Limak-Aeroport de Lyon.
-The investments finished by 2014, by which it had been expanded to an area of 40,000m², at a cost of €130 million (15,000m² and €30 million more than was agreed by the contract), including a new passenger terminal.
+When the airport went under the control of the Turkish-French company "Limak-Aeroport de Lyon", it was planned to be expanded to an area of 25,000 m2, as per investments which totaled €100 million and as agreed by the contract between the Kosovo Government and Limak-Aeroport de Lyon.
+The investments finished by 2014, by which it had been expanded to an area of 40,000 m2, at a cost of €130 million (15,000 m2 and €30 million more than was agreed by the contract), including a new passenger terminal.
 As a result, the airport now has the capacity to serve more than 3 million passengers per year, with parking space for about 1,700 cars.

 Following the €130 million investment and the completion of the terminal, the airport is now trying to create a public transport service to bring passengers to and from the capital.

-Prishtina Bus Station
+Pristina Bus Station

 Buses in Kosovo run frequently.
 Pristina's bus station provides transport to the rest of Kosovo and continental destinations.
 The main station is located 2 km south-west of the city, near Bill Clinton Boulevard.